 Handrails must be supported at least every 1.2 metres (4 feet) with screws that bear into framing or blocking to a depth of at least 32 mm (1 1/4").
 The first attachment point at either end must be no further than 30 cm (12") from the end.
 [22.214.171.124(2)(c) and (b)].

 A clearance of not less than 50 mm shall be provided between a handrail and any surface behind it.

-All handrails shall be constructed so as to be continually graspable along their
+Except for single-family dwellings, all handrails shall be constructed so as to be continually graspable along their